-We missed him dreadfully and we planned a meet up in Santorini 10 months into his journey.
-We hung on every word of his adventure so far.
+We missed him dreadfully and we planned a meet-up in Santorini 10 months into his journey.
+We hung on to every word of his adventure so far.
 Two words came to mind – jealousy and envy.
 Those two words changed to questions from us.
 Could we do it?
-Could we break this ‘habit’ of work, work, work.
+Could we break this ‘habit’ of work, work, work?
 What the hell, we can do it!
 Our own Senior Gap Year!

 About 18 months prior to meeting Rob in Santorini we had downsized from our 5-bedroom family home to a 2-bedroom apartment on the Northern Beaches of Sydney.
 Downsizing is not easy.
 Not only is it very emotional and overwhelming but it is damn hard.

 Before we could leave in 2013 we had to downsize a 2nd time.
 Luckily Rob had returned and we could use his garage to store our furniture in exchange for helping out his rent payment.